Cross-Chain Identity Solutions

 2. Lit Protocol

-Lit provides a programmable access control layer that allows developers to create identities based on wallet signatures from multiple chains.
-It supports encryption, data access, and login logic tied to cross-chain activity.
+Lit builds programmable access control.
+Instead of a static wallet address, developers can create identity conditions based on multiple chains.
+Lit also supports encryption and login logic tied to user activity.

 3. Spruce ID